m1ghtym0/write-ups/arm/nyanc-insomni-2019/README.md

 See `vm/README.md`

-If you want aarch64 debugging in you gdb, see [get_gdb.sh](get_gdb.sh) or run your own setup.
+If you want aarch64 debugging in your gdb, see [get_gdb.sh](get_gdb.sh) or run your own setup.
-If you're rocking my gdbserver setup try:
+If you're rocking the gdbserver setup from the Readme try:

 ```
 ./gdb -ex "target remote :1234"